jbkunst/chess-db/Readme.md

 ## How to use

 - Download a "chess database".
 For example you can download a big list of pgn from http://www.kingbase-chess.net/.
+- Put all the pgn files in the `data-raw` folder.
 - Then run the R scripts.
 - If you have a humble pc wait for 2-3 hours.
 - And enjoy your chess database ;) in sqslite, Rdata, tsv format!